Puhi peaks station, Kaikoura

 Project Type - Reforestation

 Puhi Peaks Station is the highest-altitude land in private ownership in New Zealand.
 It covers 1,618 hectares located in the spectacular Seaward Kaikoura Range.
-Over half of the property is protected in perpetuity, including 90 hectares of native forest registered with the PFSI and the largest Open Space Covenant (QEII) in New Zealand since 2005.
+Over half of the property is protected in perpetuity, including 89 hectares of native forest registered in the Permanent category (PP89) and the largest Open Space Covenant (QEII) in New Zealand since 2005.

 These forests are full of native birds, including endemics species like bellbirds and bush robins, tomtit, fantails, keas and NZ falcons.
 The property is also famous for its abundance of sea birds and shelters one of the only two remaining breeding colonies of Hutton’s shearwater.